openshift/runbooks/alerts/cluster-monitoring-operator/PrometheusPossibleNarrowSelectors.md

     ```

     The log should contain the problematic selector to help identify the
     query.
-We will focus on `le`, but similar logs should show up
+We will focus on `le`, but similar logs should appear
     for the `quantile` label.

     For the first log, the selector should be adapted to the fact that in OCP
-    4.19 and above, the value of `le` is ingested as `1.0`.
+    4.19 and later, the value of `le` is ingested as `1.0`.
 If the query needs
     to cover data from both before and after the OCP >= 4.19 upgrade, the
     selector should be `{le=~"1(.0)?"}`.
 If the query only covers data after
     the upgrade, the selector should be `{le="1.0"}`.